m-asyua/BinaryFingers-JavaScript/README.md

 This sample uses p5.js and ml5.js.

 The sample program shows binary number using fingers.
+It will take a long time to start up for the first time, please wait for a while to start to recognize.

 You only need a browser and a webcam.
-Please wait for a while, as it will take some time to start up for the first time.
+caution: a webcam can only be used in secure contexts; a page loaded using HTTPS, or a page loaded from localhost.

 Landmarks: